 - The stock of an S corporation is tough to protect from a personal lawsuit.
 In contrast, a C corporation’s stock can be held by a family limited partnership or an LLC taxed as a partnership.

-- If the S corporation owns appreciated assets, it cannot be distributed to you without triggering an income tax bill.
+- If the S corporation owns appreciated assets, they cannot be distributed to you without triggering an income tax bill.
 There is no such problem with a sole proprietorship.

 Let’s look at the tax benefits of an S corporation over the sole proprietorship.